FX Commentary – Greenback Weaker On Easing Worries Of Banking Crisis.

 Technical Comments

-2. Stochastic is hinting at a price rally ahead.
+2. MACD remains bullish and is hinting at a price rally.

 Technical Overview